 James Rourke, MD, FCFP(EM), MClinSc(FM), FRRMS, LLD is Professor emeritus and former Dean of Medicine at Memorial University of Newfoundland.
 He previously was a Professor in the Department of Family Medicine and the Assistant Dean of Rural Regional Medicine at The University of Western Ontario.
 He was an active rural family physician including obstetrics and emergency work in Goderich, Ontario for 25 years with his wife/office partner, Leslie Rourke.
 Dr. Rourke is a recognized leader in rural medicine at provincial, national, and international levels, and has received many honours and awards, including the College of Physicians and Surgeons of Ontario Council Award (2004) "to honour outstanding Ontario physicians who have demonstrated excellence and come closest to meeting society’s vision of an ideal physician" and the 2017 WONCA 5 Star Doctor Award for North America (shared with Dr. Leslie Rourke) from the World Organization of Family Doctors.
 The Rourkes have also received practical training in well baby and child issues over the years by their children, with recent refresher courses from their grandchildren.

-Paediatric Clinical Epidemiologist: Patricia Li, MD, MSc, FRCPC, FAAP is a general pediatrician and clinician-scientist funded by a Canadian Institutes of Health Research (CIHR) New Investigator Award in Community-Based Primary Health Care.
+Paediatric Clinical Epidemiologist: Patricia Li, MD, MSc, FRCPC, FAAP, Associate Professor of Pediatrics, McGill University, is a general pediatrician and clinician-scientist funded by a Fonds de Recherche du Québec - Santé Junior 2 Salary Award.
 She obtained her MD at McMaster University, Pediatric Residency at McGill University, and Academic General Pediatrics Fellowship at the University of Toronto and Hospital for Sick Children.
-She is currently based at the Montreal Children’s Hospital and McGill University Health Centre Research Institute.
+She is currently based at the Montreal Children’s Hospital and the Research Institute of the McGill University Health Centre.
 Her clinical and research interests include improving the health and well-being of children, especially those who are vulnerable.
-She has CIHR- and FRQS-funded studies examining the organization and delivery of health services to children, including primary care and care for common childhood illnesses such as asthma, diabetes, and those related to poor nutrition (e.g. obesity).
-Her studies aim at working with knowledge users (such as decision makers and administrators of healthcare, as well as practicing clinicians) to influence healthcare policy and the delivery of healthcare to children.
+Her current research examines the organization and delivery of healthcare services for children, focused on primary, preventive, and hospital care, with a health equity lens.
+Her studies aim at working with knowledge users (such as decision makers and administrators of healthcare, as well as practicing clinicians) to influence guidelines and clinical practice.
 Publications on PubMed

 Anne Rowan-Legg, MD FRCPC